pinginc/core-interview-public/README.md

 $ npm install

 # run the app in development mode
-$ npm run start:dev # app should run at http://localhost:3000/
+$ npm run start # app should run at http://localhost:3000/

 # to check errors with compilation, run
 $ npm run build